One Person Companyregistration in India.

 Bank account opened

-Declaration that the subscribed share capital has been received.
-Filed within 180 days of incorporation.
-Without it, the company cannot commence business or borrow.
+A short form is filed confirming that the share money has actually been put into the company's bank account.
+Without it, the company cannot start business or borrow.

-- First board meeting (if more than one director)Within 30 days
+- Board meeting (only if more than one director)Within 30 days

-- MGT-7A (small-company annual return)Within 60 days of AGM
+- Annual return filedWithin 60 days of the notional AGM

 Understanding the OPC